 3. Three term hours of a Christian education elective.

-C. Twelve term hours in unrestricted electives.
+C. Fifteen term hours in unrestricted electives.
 Those seeking ordination as deacon in the United Methodist Church will also need to take Worship (three term hours), United Methodist Studies (six term hours) and Evangelism (three term hours), leaving three term hours unrestricted.

 III.
 Twenty-seven term hours in urban ministry track requirements: